-"Corridor Control Lands" means lands designated as Transit Corridor Lands or lands within 30 metres (for Buildings, and Structures) of the Transit Corridor Lands, as described in Section 3 of the BTFA and this guideline.
+"Transit Corridor Lands and permit buffers" means lands designated as Transit Corridor Lands or lands within the permit buffer (for Buildings, and Structures) of the Transit Corridor Lands, as described in Section 3 of the BTFA and this guideline.

-"Corridor Development Permit" means the permit that Metrolinx issues that grants the Developer permission to proceed.
+"Corridor Development Permit" means the permit that Metrolinx issues that grants the Developer permission to proceed with their work within the Transit Corridor Lands and permit buffers.

-"Developer" means owners of development and infrastructure Projects within the Corridor Control Lands.
-Any land owner who plans work within the Corridor Control Lands is also considered a Developer in this guideline.
+"Developer" means owners of development and infrastructure Projects within Transit Corridor Lands and permit buffers.
+Any landowner who plans work within the Transit Corridor Lands and permit buffers is also considered a Developer in this Guideline.
 The Developer is an Applicant when they are applying for a permit.
-A proponent as defined in Building Transit Faster Act, 2020 (as in the Consolidated Hearings Act), is also a Developer in this guideline.
+A proponent as defined in Building Transit Faster Act, 2020 (as in the Consolidated Hearings Act), is also a Developer in this Guideline.